michaelemery/staticanalysis/checker/nullness/findbugs.md

 ## results

 FindBugs correctly identified nulness issues at the intra-procedural (vanilla) level only.
+Results were unsound when using reflection.

 | Vanilla | InterProcedural | Reflection | InvokeDynamic | Proxy |
 | :---: | :---: | :---: | :---: | :---: |